How to Submit

 4. Name of the photographer if applicable

-5. Biography of costume designer or other pertinent information (250 W0rds)
+5. Biography of designer/artist or other pertinent information (250 Words)

 6. Sign and return the Release Form (link included in submission form) with submission